import pandas as pd

 At this point the data set is reasonably clean, and what you do with it next will depend on how you plan to use it.
 For example, if you wanted to use education as a predictor in a regression model it would probably be wise to combine some of the categories, but if you were doing a descriptive study you might leave it as is.

-If we saved it as a CSV, we’d need to do a lot of work we’ve done again after loading it.
-Instead we’ll save the data in a format designed for saving Python DataFrames.
+If we saved the cleaned-up data as a CSV, we’d need to do a lot of work we’ve done again after loading it.
+Instead we’ll save the data in a format designed for saving Python objects.
 There are several, but pickle format is simple and easy to use.
 You can save a DataFrame as a pickle by calling its to_pickle()

 function, and you read it with the Pandas read_pickle()